rust-lang/rfcs/text/0000-sized-hierarchy.md

 - Allow `Pointee` to be implemented manually on user types, which would replace the compiler's implementation.
-- Introduce a trait like [rfcs#2594][rfc_custom_dst_electric_boogaloo]'s `Contiguous` which users can implement on their custom DSTs, or add methods to `DynSized` and allow it to be implemented by users.
+- Introduce a trait like [rfcs#2594][rfc_custom_dst_electric_boogaloo]'s `Contiguous` which users can implement on their custom DSTs, or add methods to `ValueSized` and allow it to be implemented by users.
 - Introduce intrinsics which enable creation of pointers with metadata and for accessing the metadata of a pointer.